 Secularists such as Harris tend to think that they are above this sort of thing, but they aren’t.
 For Harris, the promise-maker is science.
 Harris’s 2009 book, The Moral Landscape: How Science can Determine Moral Values (2010) presents a textbook utopian vision, one that places near implacable faith in the power of science to save us—should we find the strength to bury religion once and for all—from our weaknesses, our limitations, our disasters, our political and moral dilemmas.
 Harris says he’s rational, and he is, more or less.
 But he is not particularly self-reflective about the ways in which he clings to the seemingly neat promises of the sciences, and how his desperate attachment to an orderly world engenders in him an irrational rage and a problematic approach to the issues of terrorism and fundamentalism that is not unlike a bull in a china shop.

 When we demonize one side or the other for something we all share, we condemn ourselves to endless fighting when we could otherwise be working together to address our limitations and build a more peaceful world.
 Nazi Germany is a pristine example of this.
-A decades-long debate rages as to whether the Nazis were godless atheists or devout Christians with a history of Anti-Seminitism (for a recent rehashing of which see this video).
-Harris naturally emphasizes their Christianity and spends six pages in The End of Faith arguing that Nazism arose “logically and inevitably out of Christian faith” (2005: 106).
-And yet, the quote with which he opens this section of the book makes no mention of Christian or traditionally religious symbols or ideas, only a “higher call”:
+A decades-long debate rages as to whether the Nazis were godless atheists or devout Christians (for a recent rehashing of which see this video).
+Harris naturally emphasizes Nazi Christianity and spends six pages in his first bestseller The End of Faith arguing that Nazism arose “logically and inevitably out of Christian faith” (2005: 106).
+Many popular and vocal voices have had the direct opposite opinion of Harris.
+Pope Ratzinger for example in 2010 spoke of a “Nazi tyranny that wished to eradicate God from society.”

 Here what both sides are trying to do is demonize the other based on the content of their beliefs—they think the metaphysics is what matters here.
 But if you step away from the category of religion and your chosen side what you see is a much more accurate picture: you see humanity in all of its susceptibility to promises.
 It doesn’t matter if Hitler’s followers were Christian or otherwise, if Hitler used religious symbols or otherwise.
 Among other things, perhaps most important of all was that Hitler promised salvation (sweetened with racial scapegoating), and every human who ever lived is susceptible to that sort of thing.